diegorpc/listenbuddy/design/concepts/MusicBrainzAPI/testing.md

 # test: MusicBrainzAPI, using the provided test mbids
 # response:

-Here's the test file for the `MusicBrainzAPIConcept`, adhering to the specified structure and testing guidelines.
+Here's the test file for the `MusicBrainzAPI`, adhering to the specified structure and testing guidelines.

 ```typescript
 // file: src/concepts/MusicBrainzAPI/MusicBrainzAPI.test.ts